World Prayr and EvanTell Host Webinar

 World Prayr, a ministry with which Energion Publications maintains a connection, will be working with EvanTell to present a Webinar on evangelism on August 16.
 For full information, see the World Prayr Blog.

 Pastor Patrick Badstibner is founder of World Prayr (on Twitter).
-Pat has been providing us with a monthly blog post, but I’m pleased to be able to present this blog post, the second in a series of four weekly posts by Pat, to our Energion Publications family.
+Pat has been providing us with a monthly blog post, but I’m pleased to be able to present this blog post, the first in a series of four weekly posts by Pat, to our Energion Publications family.
 Check the World Prayr organization and the World…